 “It seemed they had carefully picked out a house with a garden out front which provided a lot of cover,” Deh said.
 “They took my wallet and asked which card was my debit card.
 Then they asked for the PIN number.”
 Deh had to repeat the number several times after the assailant asked Deh whether he was “fucking lying”.

 The two suspects fled by car and the BPD was on the scene within minutes, Deh said.
 The suspects began to use the debit card soon after the robbery and the police were able to identify them.
 The two men, aged 23 and 19, were arrested the following day and eventually sent to jail for five and three years respectively.

-Thornton’s brutal assault prompted Councilmember Max Anderson to call a community meeting on March 9th to discuss safety in this south Berkeley neighborhood.
+Thornton’s brutal assault prompted Councilman Max Anderson to call a community meeting on March 9 to discuss safety in this South Berkeley neighborhood.
 A similar meeting was held last fall in the wake of the Celedón homicide.
-The March 9th meeting was attended by, among others, Police Captain Dennis Ahearn, head of the BPD’s Investigations Bureau, the area’s Beat Police Officer Amber Phillips, and Deputy City Manager Christine Daniel.
+The March 9 meeting was attended by, among others, Police Capt.
+Dennis Ahearn, head of the BPD’s Investigations Bureau, the area’s Beat Police Officer Amber Phillips, and Deputy City Manager Christine Daniel.

 Much of the discussion centered on steps community members could take to enhance their safety.
 These included being alert, walking in groups rather than alone if possible, avoiding talking on cellphones or using headphones, and staying away from dark or overgrown spots.

 Robin Wright, who lives on Ellis Street, said she is concerned about poor lighting in the area.
 “The city makes excuses about not having room in the budget for better lighting yet does nothing to reduce costs as other cities are doing, such as raising the retirement age or asking city employees to pay towards their retirement benefits.
 We pay a Special Assessment on our property taxes for lighting but can’t get better lighting or even brighter bulbs.”